 Little Blue Books and Big Blue Books by the Haldeman-Julius Publishing Company

 Little Blue Books and Big Blue Books are a series of small staple-bound books published from 1925 to 1950 by the Haldeman-Julius Publishing Company of Girard, Kansas and was managed by E. Haldeman-Julius and his wife, Marcet Haldeman-Julius.
-(Visit Our Products Page for these and other collectibles.)

 The series included both reprints and first publications, including the first publication of “An Outline of Intellectual Rubbish” by Bertrand Russell.
 Originally selling for a nickel or dime the Big Blue Books were published to provide a basic education for the working man and to promote American Socialism.

 Other titles began as early as 1919, with the Little Blue Books series starting around 1925.
 Included were reprints of literature and philosophy.
 As the series continued, reprints were replaced by original materials, including courses for self improvement and legal documents.
 The various Haldeman-Julius pocket books series titles include: The Appeal’s Pocket Series, People’s Pocket Series, Appeal Pocket Series, Ten Cent Pocket Series, Five Cent Pocket Series, and the Pocket Series.
 All the books measure approximately 3 1/2 x 5 inches and were printed in standard lengths of 16, 32, 64, 96, 128 and 160 pages.